XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
-The Seeker is a new boss for the end dimension.
+The Seeker is a new boss found in an [arena](/Main/Wiki/structures.html#seeker-arena) within the End dimension.
 Watch out for its piercing eye, the few that survive say it has a strong attraction.

 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |